bhattumang7/bhattumang7/_posts/2020-05-11-Clean-code.md

 tags: [Book, Agile Development, Clean Code, Pragmatic]
 style: border
 color: light
-description: Clean code is a great book which I suggest every developer should read.
+description: Clean code is a great book that I suggest every developer should read.
 ---

 I have heard a lot of people talk about the Agile development methodology.
 The read agile manifesto and then they continue to do "waterfally" things.
 While this is a fairly interesting topic to discuss, I want to draw your attention to people who created and signed this manifesto.
 I consider them the most influential people in the industry.
 It will be a very good idea to look at what they have to say about the software.
 Let's pick one name "Robert C. Martin", popularly known as Uncle Bob.